clearent/ClearentIdtechIOSFramework/README.md

-# Clearent IDTech IOS Framework /play butts
+# Clearent IDTech IOS Framework

 This IOS Framework works with the IDTech framework allowing you to handle credit card data form an IDTECH VIVOpay reader (VP3300).